CYBERSECURE CODER (CSC) Training Course

 14 HoursDescription

-The course also examines and explains the most frequent and serious programming flaws in Java language and platform, covering both typical errors made by Java programmers and issues specific to the language and environment.
-All vulnerabilities and related attacks are demonstrated through straightforward exercises, followed by recommended coding guidelines and mitigation techniques.
+Additionally, the curriculum examines the most frequent and severe programming flaws specific to the Java language and platform.
+This includes both typical errors made by Java programmers and issues unique to the language and its environment.
+All identified vulnerabilities and associated attacks are demonstrated through accessible exercises, followed by recommended coding guidelines and effective mitigation techniques.

 Participants attending this course will

-- Acquire knowledge of Web vulnerabilities beyond the OWASP Top Ten and learn how to prevent them
+- Identify web vulnerabilities extending beyond the OWASP Top Ten and learn how to prevent them

-- Stay updated on recent vulnerabilities within the Java framework
+- Review information regarding recent vulnerabilities in the Java framework

 Audience